 As the reports suggest, SEVENTEEN will regroup completely by approximately 2029 when all members finish military service.
 It is a bittersweet moment for fans of HYBE artists, while BTS will resume activities in the 2nd half of 2025, SEVENTEEN is going on a temporary hiatus.

-The group leader S.Coups received military exemption last year; on the other hand, foreign members Joshua, THE8, Jun, and Vernon are not obliged to fulfill military duties.
+The group leader S.Coups, received a military exemption last year; on the other hand, foreign members Joshua, THE8, Jun, and Vernon are not obliged to fulfill military duties.

 Note: We’ll update this timeline as official announcements are made by Pledis Entertainment.